emmaolof/Employee-Database-Analysis-SQL-Python/README.md

-Conducted a research project on employees of a corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+Led a Data Workflow project on employees of a corporation from the 1980s and 1990s using SQL and Python.
+The database of employees from that period are in six CSV files.

 I Designed the tables to hold data in the CSVs, import the CSVs into a PostgresSQL database, and answer questions about the data.
 In other words, perform the following: